 Thread the main yarn through the righthand tension unit.
+Cast on.

-Knit a few rows in stocking stitch,
+Knit a few rows in, stocking stitch.

+Programme the pattern you require.

-- Place the K-Carriage outside the left Turn Mark, - Thread the contrast yarn into the lefthand tension unit. - Set the Change Knob to KC (II). - Move the K-Carriage from left to right, past the Turn Mark and across the knitting.
-Note you have a needle selection, - Push the upper center button in.
-MC button, - Thread the contrast yarn into feeder "B". - Holding the contrast yarn in the left hand, move the K-Carriage across the knitting.
-Note both colours are being knitted. - Continue knitting until you hear the sound "beep", finish the row and knit one more row, (The pattern card is automatically returned to the starting row of pattern.)
-You have now knitted one complete pattern length, - You can continue to knit the pattern, to create a panel, by ignoring the "beeps", or if you wish to finish the pattern, turn the Change Knob to N-L, and the Cam Buttons will be released automatically.
+Thread the contrast yarn into the lefthand tension unit.

+(6) Move the carriage from left to right, past the turn mark and across the knitting.
+Note you have a needle selection.

+(A) Push the upper centre button in, MC button,

+Thread the contrast yarn into feeder "B"

+(a) Holding the contrast yarn in the left hand, move the carriage across the knitting.
+Note both colours are being knitted,

+Continue knitting until you hear the sound "beep", finish the row and knit one more row, You have now knitted one complete pattern length.

+You can continue to knit the pattern, to create a panel, by ignoring the "beeps", or if you wish to finish the pattern, turn the Change Knob to N-L, and the carn buttons will be released automatically.

 Break off the contrast yarn and secure the end in the clip on the tension mast.

-Remove the pattern card from the machine.

-- (1) Push the RR key.
-The pattern card returns to the Set Line. - Turn off the power. - Remove the pattern card with the Card Feeding Dial.
+Push the RR (roll return) button to return the card to the set line.

+12 Turn the machine OFF if you wish to take the card out of the machine.